Catch up TV

 If you want to want to enjoy your favourite ITV show on the go, you can download ITV Hub apps on Apple, Android and Windows tablets and smartphones.

-ITV catch up: Whether you love Downton Abbey or Dinner Date, you'll never miss your favourite show again.
+ITV catch up: Whether you love Britain's Got Talent or The Chase, you'll never miss your favourite show again.
 You can use ITV Hub to catch up on ITV programming after it was originally broadcast.
 You will need to set up an account before you can play the content - and be aware that all shows will contain adverts (just as they would do if you were watching them live).

 ITV live: You can also stream live ITV channels, including ITV, ITV 2, ITV 3, ITV 4, ITV Be and CITV.
 On the ‘Live TV' page, you'll see what's on all ITV channels at that moment - just click the play icon to start watching.
 Every time you start a live stream, you will be shown a series of adverts, regardless of whether the programme is at an ad break.
 Also, to stream live TV you'll need a valid TV licence – find out more about the licence with our expert guide.